Seymour Hersh: Alleged Pat Nixon abuse

-In his 2018 autobiography Reporter, Hersh wrote that he had heard in 1974 that Pat Nixon, wife of former president Richard Nixon, had been treated in an emergency room after her husband had hit her; former Nixon aide John Ehrlichman told Hersh about two previous incidents where Nixon struck his wife.
-Hersh wrote that he had decided not to report on this alleged abuse because he considered it part of Nixon's private life, which he later regretted.
+In his 2018 autobiography Reporter, Hersh wrote that he had heard in 1974 that Pat Nixon, wife of former president Richard Nixon, had been treated in an emergency room in California after her husband had hit her, and that former Nixon aide John Ehrlichman told him of two previous incidents in which Nixon struck her.
+Hersh chose not to report on the alleged abuse because he considered it part of Nixon's private life, a decision which he later regretted.